purple-produce-assortment.

 1. Purple Peel Infused Vinegar

-Place clean, dry purple cabbage or red onion skins into a jar of white distilled vinegar.
-Within 24 hours, the vinegar will turn a stunning magenta.
-Use this as a base for salad dressings to add an incredible visual pop to your greens.
+Place dry purple cabbage or red onion skins into white distilled vinegar.
+Within 24 hours, it turns a vibrant magenta, perfect for dressings and adding color to salads.

 2. Natural Food Dye

-Simmer beet peels or purple grape skins in a small amount of water until the liquid reduces by half.
-Strain out the solids.
-You now have a concentrated, chemical-free purple food coloring perfect for icing, pasta dough, or even homemade natural dyes for fabrics.
+Simmer beet or purple grape peels in a small amount of water until reduced by half.
+Strain to get a chemical-free purple food coloring for icing, pasta, or even natural fabric dyes.

-Whenever you prep purple carrots or red onions, save the skins in a freezer bag.
-When the bag is full, simmer them with a bay leaf and peppercorns.
-This creates a deep, earthy “purple stock” that adds an incredible richness to mushroom risottos or beef stews.
+Save purple carrot or red onion skins in a freezer bag.
+Once full, simmer with a bay leaf and peppercorns for a flavorful purple stock, perfect for risottos or stews.

 Common Mistakes to Watch For